 Do I need a Dash Cam?
 And is it worth paying $200+ for a Dash Cam?

 Dash Cams will provide irrefutable video evidence in the event of an incident and protect you from false accusations.
 You may not be able to find a witness after an incident.
 The video evidence can clearly identify who was at fault and what exactly happened.

 Cheap Dash Cams can have missing video files when you go to review the footage (or not even record at all when you needed it to).

 Cheap Dash Cams might not function or record during our hot Australian Summers or during colder weather.
 Cheap Dash Cams are prone to freezing, restarting and malfunctioning in hot/cold conditions.

 Cheaper Dash Cam manufacturers and sellers might not provide timely or honest warranty services.
 You could also be buying a fake, re-branded or refurbished Dash Cam.

 Buying a higher-end, quality Dash Cam from a trusted supplier provides reliability, performance and the confidence that it will record under all driving conditions.

 Please feel free to contact us for any Dash Cam advice or recommendations.
 There are no silly questions.
 We understand there are many Dash Cams on the market (some good, some bad) and buying the right one can be confusing.
-Please have a read of our expert Dash Cam Buyers Guide and other Information & Advice articles for our latest recommendations, tips and advice.
+Please click here to have a read of our expert Dash Cam Buyers Guide and other Information & Advice articles for our latest recommendations, tips and advice.